Atticus29/pcc_biology_213/README.md

 - Campbell, Neil, and Jane Reece. **Biology** 11th ed.
 Benjamin/Cummings Publishing, Menlo Park, CA

 - We will also be using the MasteringBiology companion online as a component of your IHOP grade (see below).
 In addition to the required/assigned content, I strongly encourage you to take advantage of the myriad additional resources available in the online companion (e.g., practice problems).
 [Click here](https://docs.google.com/document/d/17yVWFe9zlXYtiq2JqQyJHAt_k1bVz5uFxi8Vl-Hjqe0/edit?usp=sharing) for instructions on setting up an account.
-The Course ID for this course is: **MBFISHER05546 TODO**.
+The Course ID for this course is: **MBFISHER05546**.
+Please note that there is no 11th edition available for MasteringBiology, so we are using the 8th edition.
+If you have trouble accessing this from your 11th edition purchase, Pearson will be willing to give you access to the 8th edition if you get in touch with them.

 - Morgan, Judith and Eloise Carter 2011. **Investigating Biology Laboratory Manual**, 9th ed.
 Benjamin/Cummings Publishing, Menlo Park, CA